Orbit-Media-Studios/wo-scripts/README.md

 ## Getting Started

-If you're a marketer or exec whose primary function is not programmin, don't be intimidated.
+If you're a marketer or exec whose primary function isn't programming, don't be intimidated.

 Quick install for Mac: